t04glovern/device_farm_demo/.blog/README.md

 ## Codemagic Setup

-Before diving into device farm we should also ensure that the current Flutter app builds okay on Codemagic.
+Before diving into device farm we should also ensure that the current [Flutter](https://flutter.dev/) app builds okay on [Codemagic](https://codemagic.io).
 Once this is confirmed we'll be able to iterate faster while we're learning.
 You can access Codemagic at [https://codemagic.io/apps](https://codemagic.io/apps).

 Sign in with your account (preferably GitHub since we've already pushed our project there).
-Once signed in import the new repoistory as a Codemagic project.
+Once signed in import the new repository as a [Codemagic](https://codemagic.io) project.

 ![Codemagic Import Device farm project](img/codemagic-device-farm-import.png)